 For computational systems, and in particular in the field of transistors, they show how challenges such as doping, contact resistance, and dielectrics/encapsulation can be diminished when integrating 2DMs with Si technology.
 2DMs could also radically improve memory and data storage devices with novel switching mechanisms for meta-insulator-metal structures, avoid sneak currents in memory arrays, or even push performance gains of copper wired based circuitry by adhering graphene to the ultrathin copper barrier materials and thus reduce resistance, scattering, and self-heating.

 The review provides insight to all stakeholders about the challenges and impact of solving the 2D material integration with CMOS technology.
 It provides a roadmap of 2D integration and CMOS technology, pinpointing the stage at which all challenges regarding growth, transfer, interface, doping, contacting, and design are currently standing today and what possible processes are expected to be resolved to achieve such goals of moving from a research laboratory environment to a pilot line for production of the first devices that combine both technologies.

-The first 2D material-CMOS roadmap, as presented in this review, gives an exciting glimpse in the future, with first pilot production to be expected already in just a few years from now.
+The first 2D material-CMOS roadmap, as presented in this review, gives an exciting glimpse into the future, with the first pilot production to be expected already in just a few years from now.